breatheco-de/applied-ai-syllabus/content/lessons/prompt-engineering-for-beginners.md

+---
+description: Learn the most important techniques for making effective prompts and getting the AI to work for your exact purposes.
+---

 # Prompt Engineering for Beginners 🤖

 Generative AI has come to stay, and with it, prompt engineering has become one of the most in-demand skills for companies today.
 A Prompt Engineer is someone who knows the techniques to get a generative AI model to produce an expected result.